Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 tells legend of the owlcat

-hsiv promises a magic item and 300gp if the party gives information about this hunter group.
+shiv promises a magic item and 300gp if the party gives information about this hunter group.

 FOR CLARIFICATION: Verdant's main story quest (find infoo about the temple) can give more rewards even when this is partially completed